open-cluster-management-io/open-cluster-management-io.github.io/content/zh/scenarios/migrate-workload-with-placement.md

 Follow the [deploy ArgoCD pull model steps](https://github.com/open-cluster-management-io/ocm/blob/main/solutions/deploy-argocd-apps-pull/getting-started.md) to set up an environment with OCM and ArgoCD pull model installed.

-If above steps run successfully, on the hub cluster, you could see the application is deployed to both cluster1 and cluster2.
+If the above steps run successfully, on the hub cluster, you could see the application is deployed to both cluster1 and cluster2.

 ```shell
 $ kubectl -n argocd get app